khatington/Bionic/README.md

 # Bionic
-MD171 Foundations of Media Design. <br/>
+MD171 Foundations of Media Design project. <br/>
 Theme: contribute to a pitch deck for a new Sci-Fi series set in the West of Ireland. <br/>
 Designed using Adobe Photoshop and Illustrator.